muratk3n/thirdwave/en/README.md

 ---

-That's right, bcz there are things in Bernie's ideology he feels close to.
+That's right, bcz there are things in Bernie's ideology he felt close to.
 And Bernie calls himself a socialist.
 What does that make Trump?

 (Hint: not a "right populist")